 This bill aims to enhance education finance in Minnesota by increasing local optional aid for schools and establishing new guidelines for state-funded free school lunches.
 It limits eligibility for state-paid free school lunches to families with incomes at or below 500 percent of the federal poverty level.
-The bill amends several sections of the Minnesota Statutes, including provisions related to school meal policies, school lunch aid amounts, and local optional revenue calculations.
+The bill amends several sections of the Minnesota Statutes, including provisions related to school meals policies, school lunch aid amounts, and local optional revenue.
 Notably, it introduces new definitions for various meal types and eligibility standards, and it mandates that schools must adopt and publicly post their meal policies to ensure transparency and prevent lunch shaming.

 Statutes affected: